• Skip to primary navigation

 Optional Add-Ins

-Want to add chopped nuts, chocolate chips or dried fruit?
+Do you want to add chopped nuts, chocolate chips, or dried fruit?
 Go for it.
-Stir in about ½ cup in at the very end after the flour has been added.
+Stir in about ½ cup at the very end after the flour has been added.

 Ripe bananas.